 Opening hours: 18:00 – 00:00 on Friday and Saturday

 I would say this is the most romantic thing to do in Melaka.
 Although the cruise is also operated during the daytime, I prefer to take it at night because we can enjoy the breeze in the evening and avoid the heat (which makes this experience less enjoyable).
 The total cruising time is about 45 mins to 1 hour and you can buy the tickets on some apps such as Klook, Traveloka, etc.

 Where to find boarding jetties: there are 2 jetties close to the center which are Muara Jetty and The Shore Jetty.
 You need to check your booking reservation (if you book online) to see exactly where your cruise departs.
 If you buy tickets at the counter, there is one ticket counter just nearby the Dutch church (next to the bridge), you can go there to buy tickets and ask for directions to the jetty.

 Price: 30RM (for adults) and 25RM (for kids).

 6. How many days to stay in Melaka

 Well, in my opinion, 3 days 2 nights are just enough for a trip to Melaka.
 If less than 3 days, you cannot discover all the attractions.
 If more than that, there won’t be many things to do in Melaka.

 And make sure that you come here on Friday and Saturday when the Jonker walker night market is open.
 If not, there are NOT many things to do at night time, so your trip turns out quite boring.

-OK, it’s all I want to share with you after my trip to Melaka.
-Do you find any of your favorite activities in the list of “Best things to do in Melaka” provided above?
-Share your experience below.
+Alright, that’s all I want to share with you after my trip to Melaka.
+Hope you find it helpful and share your thoughts below.

 You may also like: Batu Caves – Murugan Statue: interesting facts, history, how to get there?